 Term of Cowboy Hat

-For a clearer understanding of this hat, let’s revisit the terms mentioned above to visualize each of its parts.
+For a clearer understanding of this hat, let’s revisit the terms mentioned above to visualize each part.

 According to structure

-A cowboy hat is more than just a head covering – it’s a carefully crafted piece of headwear with distinct parts that contribute to its functionality and style.
+A cowboy hat is more than just a head covering – it’s a carefully crafted piece of headwear with distinct parts contributing to its functionality and style.
 Let’s break down some key elements:

-• Front dip: Some cowboy hats feature a front dip, where the brim dips lower in the front compared to the back.
-This design adds a touch of individuality and can be seen on styles like the gambler hat.
+- Front dip: Some types of cowboy hats feature a front dip, where the brim dips lower in the front than the back.
+This design adds a touch of individuality and can be seen in styles like the gambler hat.

-• Hatband: This is a ribbon or strip of material, typically leather but sometimes fabric, felt or ribbon, that encircles the crown of the hat.
+- Hatband: This is a ribbon or strip of material, typically leather, but sometimes fabric, felt, or ribbon encircles the hat’s crown.
 It can be decorative or serve a functional purpose by helping the hat retain its shape.

 About material

-• Felt: The reigning champion felt is the most common material for cowboy hats.
-Typically crafted from wool or rabbit fur, felt hats offer a balance of lightness, breathability, and easy styling.
+- Felt: The reigning champion felt is the most common material for cowboy hats.
+Felt hats are typically crafted from wool or rabbit fur and offer a balance of lightness, breathability, and easy styling.

-• Straw: A perfect choice for warmer weather, straw is a lightweight and breathable material.
-It’s a popular option for summer hats due to its ability to keep your head cool.
+- Straw: A perfect choice for warmer weather, straw is lightweight and breathable.
+It’s a popular option for summer hats because it keeps your head cool.

 The cowboy hat’s value lies in its complex construction.
-Unlike a bucket hat or beanie, which can be made at home, crafting a cowboy hat requires a high level of skill.
+Unlike a bucket hat or beanie, which can be made at home, crafting a cowboy hat requires high skill.
 This exclusivity contributes to its special appeal.